mui/material-ui/docs/data/joy/guides/using-icon-libraries/using-icon-libraries.md

 ```

 :::warning
-Because `@mui/material` is a required dependency of `@mui/icons-material`, you can add a workaround with yarn resolutions:
+Because `@mui/material` is a required dependency of `@mui/icons-material`, you have to add a workaround with yarn resolutions:

 ```json
 {